bjhobson12/Panera_Coffee/README.md

 ## Getting Started

 Create account at [panera](https://www.panerabread.com/en-us/mypanera/mypanera-coffee-subscription.html) and enter credit information.
 Panera has waived the fee for the summer, but still requires you to make a subscription account––which requires your credit card.
-After you enter this you can cancel your subscription (immediately) and continue the benefits of free coffee for the summer.
+After you enter this you can cancel your subscription and continue the benefits of free coffee for the summer.
+Don't forget to cancel you subscription when summer ends or you'll be charged.

 ### Prerequisites